iainctduncan/scheme-for-max-docs/source/usage.rst

 if you send an object the message **int 4** or **list a b c**, they are treated by the receiving object as being the exact same as the message **4** or **a b c**.

+In addition, S4M has some internal private functions used where the public API function calls a private helper implemented in C. These begin with **s4m-**.

 The easiest solution is to avoid using the following as names in Scheme unless you know exactly why you are doing it: